Purlingbrook Falls and Warringa Pools Done Differently

 Purlingbrook Falls, Springbrook National Park

-Every Gold Coast local has ventured to the magnificent Purlingbrook Falls in Springbrook National Park.
-Not only is it an iconic Gold Coast destination, it’s a great place to train in the lead up to the Kokoda Challenge.
-Many of us have been to Purlingbrook Falls but have never wandered further down to explore the Warringa Pools that is far less crowded and offers a secluded swim spot.
+Every Gold Coast local (and most visitors) has ventured to the magnificent Purlingbrook Falls in Springbrook National Park.
+Not only is it an a stunning walk and a must-see Gold Coast attraction, it’s a great place to train in the lead up to the Gold Coast Kokoda Challenge.
+That said, many of us have been to Purlingbrook Falls but have never wandered further down to explore the Warringa Pools that is usually far less crowded and offers a secluded swim spot.

-While hiking long distances is super important to test your team’s endurance in the lead up to The Kokoda Challenge event day, it’s also vital that you get in lots of hill training as the 96km Gold Coast course is brutal!
-There are 5 big hills that you need to be prepared for and elevation training is crucial to getting you to the finish line, which is why we suggest Purlingbrook Falls.
+While hiking long distances is super important to train your team’s endurance in the lead up to The Kokoda Challenge event day, it’s also vital that you get in lots of hill training as the 96km Gold Coast course is brutal!
+There are 5 big hills that you need to be prepared for and elevation training is crucial to getting you to the finish line, which is why we suggest Purlingbrook Falls as an ideal training ground.
 There are various signs around the lookout at the top of the falls recommending that you walk the waterfall circuit in a clockwise direction as there are a number of stairs to ascend if walking counter-clockwise (450 stairs to be exact!).
-If you want to go hard on your hill training then opt for doing the circuit counter-clockwise; the climb back up is steep!
+If you want to go hard on your hill training then opt for doing the circuit counter-clockwise; the climb back up is steep but is a real test for your thighs!

 If walking counter-clockwise, you’ll meander down into the valley and stare in awe at the expansive views of the hinterland along the way.
 Hiking further down, you will start to hear the roaring sounds of the waterfall collapsing into the great lagoon you can swim in at the base of the waterfall.
 If it has been raining recently, you will be met first with the spray of the waterfall as it plummets into the rainforest.
 Cross the bridge that passes over the trickling river below and lap up the view from the base of the falls before heading up the stairs.

-No matter the day, there are sure to always be crowds in this spot, so while it is a good idea to stop here and stare in wonder at this mammoth waterfall, we suggest continuing your journey further down to a more secluded swimming hole.
-Once you climb one set of stairs, you will see a pathway that branches off the main path and heads further down into the valley.
-Not many people venture down here but it is well worth it!
-The path isn’t as formed along this trail, so if it has been raining then prepare to get muddy.
+No matter the day, there are sure to be crowds at the primary Purlingbrook Falls spot, so while it is a good idea to get here early and stare in wonder at the mammoth waterfall, we suggest continuing your journey further down to a more secluded swimming hole - Warringa Pool.
+Once you climb one set of stairs, you will see a pathway that branches off the main path and heads further down into the valley (check the map to ensure you're going the right way).
+Not many people venture to the Warringa Pools but it is well worth it!
+The path isn’t as well-defined along this trail, so if it has been raining then prepare to get muddy.
 Keep winding down until you reach another smaller waterfall that cascades into a deep swimming lagoon.
 You’ll almost always see adrenaline junkies jumping off the top of the waterfall here to the swimming hole below but make sure you check the pools for rocks before you give it a go!
 This is a great spot to stop for a break and have a swim as the return trail is nothing but up hill!

 DISCOVER MORE HIKES